magento/merchdocs/src/system/integrations.md

 ## Reauthorize an integration

-To generate new Integration Access Token and Access Token Secret, the integration can be re-authorized from Admin Panel.
+To generate a new Integration Access Token and Access Token Secret, re-authorized the integration from the Admin Panel.

 1. On the _Admin_ sidebar, go to **System** > _Extensions_ > **Integrations**.

-1. Find the needed integration with **Active** status.
+1. Find the integration with the **Active** status.

 1. Click the __Reauthorize__ button in **Activate** column.

 1. Click <span class="btn">Reauthorize</span> to approve access to the API resources.

-1. Save new integration tokens for extensions and click <span class="btn">Done</span>.
+1. Save the new integration tokens for extensions and click <span class="btn">Done</span>.

 ## Change the API guest access security setting